- Know more: Talk with your parents about finances.

 Don't choose care in crisis

 For example, long-term care is not covered by Medicare, and can be pricey.
-The average annual costs for nursing home or assisted living are $85,776 and $45,000, respectively.5 Do you and your parents need long-term care insurance?
+The average annual cost for a private nursing home room is $108,408, and assisted living facilities average $54,000.3 Do you and your parents need long-term care insurance?
 The answer depends on your age, the cost of coverage, how long you might need coverage, and the types of benefits you want.
 So carve out the time to weigh your options.

 Finally, with the needs of multiple generations on your shoulders, protecting your family from the risk of your disability or death may be more important than ever.
 Disability and life insurance can help make sure that your loved ones are cared for in the event that you are unable to work.